elisa-amaral/Brainnest-Frontend-Training-Week-1-HTML-Assignment/README.md

-# Brainnest Front-End Training Week 1 HTML Assignment
+# Brainnest Frontend Training Week 1 HTML Assignment

-This project is the Week 1 Assignment of the Brainnest Front-End Training, it's an HTML-only website with my favorite hobbies, books and movies.
+This project is the Week 1 Assignment of the Brainnest Frontend Training, it's an HTML-only website with my favorite hobbies, books and movies.

 ## Project Link